• Skip to primary navigation

 Step 2 for painting a countertop to look like marble: PRIME

-After four hours, I applied the second coat of primer.
+After four hours, I applied the second coat of white paint.
 It definitely looked better, but there were still spots where dark granite was shadowing through, or divots in the granite didn’t get filled.

 The Giani Marble Countertop Paint Kit helps you get a realistic looking marble countertop with paint!